edwardmonah/edwardmonah/README.md

 Hi, I’m @edwardmonah
-I’m interested in Computer Science, Physics, Designing, Golf, Bouldering, Skateboarding and playing thee saxophone I’m currently studying Computing and Information Systems at Queen Mary Universitty of London.
+I’m interested in Computer Science, Physics, Designing, Golf, Bouldering, Skateboarding and playing the saxophone I’m currently studying Computing and Information Systems at Queen Mary University of London.
 I’m looking to become a software engineer.
 How to reach me: edwardmonah@gmail.com